jenkinsci/mabl-integration-plugin/README.md

 The following sections shows how to use the integration plugin in either a declarative or in a scripted pipeline.

+**Notice: "restApiKeyId" is ID of Jenkins credential not real key**

 #### Declarative Pipeline

 ``` syntaxhighlighter-pre